osoner/countly-documentation/installation/countly-server-installation.md

 ### Requirements

-Countly can be installed on Ubuntu Linux, running 10.04 LTS, 11.10 or 12.04 LTS.
+Countly can be installed on Ubuntu Linux, running 10.04 LTS, 11.10, 12.04 and 13.04.
 We highly recommend that you use a dedicated VPS for Countly.
 By default, Node.js (the web server Countly needs) need to run on port 80, so make sure this port is free, i.e Apache is not running.